-The Newark Police Department in Delaware has 91 employees who are tasked with: apprehending offenders; enforcing state and local laws; performing criminal investigations; promoting traffic safety; and conducting preventative patrol activities.
+The Newark, Delaware Police Department has a police force made up of 91 officers tasked with apprehending offenders, enforcing state and local laws, performing criminal investigations, promoting traffic safety, and conducting preventative patrol activities.

-Individuals seeking Police Officer Jobs in Newark must complete Police Officer Training in Newark through the police academy.
-But before training can begin, applicants must: provide proof of citizenship; be at least 21 years of age; have a valid driver’s license; and have no felony convictions.
+To qualify for academy training, candidates for police officer jobs in Newark must provide proof of citizenship, be at least 21 years of age, and have a valid driver’s license and no felony convictions.

 The state of Delaware has three counties: New Castle, Kent, and Sussex.
-New Castle County, Delaware, has its own accredited police department, which is the second largest police organization in Delaware.
-The County Police force in New Castle County is supported by local municipality police agencies in Newport, Elsmere, Delaware City, Middletown, Newark, Wilmington, and New Castle.
+While deputy sheriffs in Kent and Sussex serve as peace officers and do not have the authority to make arrests, the New Castle County Sheriff’s Office serves as an accredited police department.
+It is the second largest police department in Delaware and is supported by local municipal police agencies in Newport, Elsmere, Delaware City, Middletown, Newark, Wilmington, and New Castle.

 To become a sheriff’s deputy with the New Castle County Sheriff’s Office, applicants must be able to pass a written exam, oral interview, medical examination and drug screening, and a background investigation that includes a psychological evaluation.